-The charitable company's memorandum and articles of association (Trust deed) is the primary governing document of the academy.
+The charitable company's memorandum and articles of association are the primary governing document of the academy.

 The Trustees of Creating Tomorrow Multi Academy Trust are also the directors of the charitable company for the purposes of company law.

 The charitable company is known as Creating Tomorrow Multi Academy Trust.